Connect with us

 North East Updates App - North East news - Newcastle Sunderland, Northumberland and Durham.

-Follow us on YouTube for some big local videos and to support us!
+Follow the channel to stay fully up to date, for some big local videos and to support us!

 Continue Reading